Sustainable Transportation Resources

-- Ecars are not intended for regular use - email Facilities@sbcc.edu to reserve college vehilces for college business.
+- These vehicles are not intended for regular use - email Facilities@sbcc.edu to reserve college vehilces for college business or call (Ext 2296).

-- Ecars are for employees who commute to campus and need the car for daytime use as part of their incentives for doing so.
+- These vehicles are for employees who commute to campus and need the car for daytime use as part of their incentives for doing so.

 Electric Bikes for Check Out

-As of Fall 2018, there are 8 Ebikes available.
-All Ebike lottery members are required to store the bike inside over night, lock it when not in use, and use a helmet at all times.
+All remaining Ebike users are required to store the bike inside over night, lock it when not in use, and use a helmet at all times.